acres scheme

 2. Select the Riparian buffer zone(s) for planting trees by drawing one point on the zone.
 Then enter the number of trees that will be planted in the chosen zone(s) in the quantity box provided.

-4. Planting of trees must be completed by 31 March 2024.
+4. You must complete planting trees by 31 March 2024.

 5. Plants must be of Irish Origin or Irish Provenance and purchased from DAFM-registered professional operators.